Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
 You send a pulse of terrible mental static that briefly overwhelms the faculties of nearby creatures.
 Each creature of your choice within 3 *(4.5m)* of you must succeed on a WIS Save or be [Paralyzed](conditions.md#paralyzed) until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 8 or higher, the radius increases by 3 *(4.5m)* for each slot level above 7.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, the radius increases by 3 *(4.5m)* for each slot level above 7.
 - **Classes**: Bard, Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*